 Global Competence: Our Future, Our Responsibility

 Today’s economies are more global, and local communities more diverse.
-We are more interconnected than ever before, change is faster.
-Educating people of all ages to become globally competent and able to learn, live and work together is more important than ever.
-Isolationist politics, international conflicts and clashes of ideologies add even greater urgency to this need.
+We are now more interconnected than ever and change is moving at a faster pace.
+Educating people of all ages to become globally competent and able to learn, live and work together, is now more important than ever.
+Isolationist politics, international conflicts and clashes of ideologies add even a greater urgency to this need.

 The inaugural AFS Global Conference will provide the first-of-its-kind opportunity for real alignment and cooperation among all sectors that have the need and the resources to develop global competence in classrooms, lecture halls and all learning and training environments that extend beyond formal education.